da5nsy/ReproducibleResearch/episodes/step7PublishPIDReuse.md

 :::::::::::::::::::::::::::::::::::::::::::::::

-There are plenty of reasons you may not be able to share your data and pipelines as open access.
+There are plenty of reasons you may not be able to share your data and pipelines openly.

-In these cases, you could consider sharing your data as FAIR.
+In these cases, you could consider making your data as FAIR as possible.

 This means you want to share the data, have it well described and have it in a good shape for sharing, but you can mediate requests and access.